-Along with their ability to analyse and evaluate design decisions and wider issues in D&T.
+Along with your ability to analyse and evaluate design decisions and wider issues in D&T.

 Year 12: Unit 2 - Design and Make Task.
-(20% of qualification) Based on a brief developed by the candidate, assessing the candidate's ability to
+(20% of qualification)

+Based on a brief developed by you, assessing your ability to

-- · identify, investigate and outline design possibilities. - · Design and make prototypes. - Analyse and evaluate design decisions and wider issues in D&T
+- Identify, investigate and outline design possibilities. - Design and make prototypes. - Analyse and evaluate design decisions and wider issues in D&T